devlinj678/pro-aspire-ssh-deploy/src/Aspire.Hosting.Docker.SshDeploy/README.md

 ### Target Host Privacy

-IP addresses are masked in output by default.
-Domain names are shown.
+The target host is treated as sensitive and masked in output by default.

-To show IP addresses:
+To show the target host:
 ```bash
 export UNSAFE_SHOW_TARGET_HOST=true
 ```